medusajs/medusa/docs/content/add-plugins/stripe.md

 :::note

-If you store environment variables differently on your server, for example, using the hosting provider’s UI, then you don’t need to add it in `.env`.
-Add the environment variables in a way relevant to your server.
+If you store environment variables differently on your backend, for example, using the hosting provider’s UI, then you don’t need to add it in `.env`.
+Add the environment variables in a way relevant to your backend.

 :::

 Next, if you’re installing this plugin for production use, you need to retrieve the Webhook secret.
-Webhooks allows you to track different events on your Medusa server, such as failed payments.
+Webhooks allows you to track different events on your Medusa backend, such as failed payments.

 Go to Webhooks on Stripe’s developer dashboard.
 Then, choose the Add an Endpoint button.

-The endpoint for Stripe’s webhook on your Medusa server is `{SERVER_URL}/stripe/hooks`.
+The endpoint for Stripe’s webhook on your Medusa backend is `{SERVER_URL}/stripe/hooks`.
 So, add that endpoint in its field.
-Make sure to replace `{SERVER_URL}` with the URL to your server.
+Make sure to replace `{SERVER_URL}` with the URL to your backend.

 Then, you can add a description.
 You must select at least one event to listen to.
 Once you’re done, click “Add endpoint”.

 After the Webhook is created, you’ll see "Signing secret" in the Webhook details.
 Click on "Reveal" to reveal the secret key.
-Copy that key and in your Medusa server add the Webhook secret environment variable:
+Copy that key and in your Medusa backend add the Webhook secret environment variable:

 ```bash
 STRIPE_WEBHOOK_SECRET=whsec_...